A Boy's Mysterious Illness Leads His Family On A Diagnostic Odyssey

 Eventually, the analysis will become automated, so that updates of cold cases can be run every night, Ryan says.
 But the technology isn't there yet.
 "Alex is a beautiful example of why we need to solve that problem as quickly as possible."

-Indeed, last year when Ramsey by happenstance ran the analysis again, one of Alex's DNA variants matched up with disease in the database.
+Indeed, last year when Ramsey by happenstance ran the analysis again, one of Alex's DNA variants (called IRF2BPL) matched up with disease in the database.

 "I looked over at the disorder that was associated with this gene and it fit Alex's set of symptoms," Ramsey says.
 "And I was completely shocked.
 Why did we miss this?
 What was going on here?"